nv-legate/legate.core/README.md

    relationships of those partitioned subsets of data.
 2. Arrow is mute on the subject of synchronization.
-Accelerators such as GPUs achieve significantly higher performance when computations are performed asynchonously with respect to other components of the system.
+Accelerators such as GPUs achieve significantly higher performance when computations are performed asynchronously with respect to other components of the system.
 When data is passed between libraries today, accelerators must be pessimistically synchronized to ensure that data dependences are satisfied across abstraction boundaries.
-This might result in tolerable overheads for single GPU systems, but can result in catstrophically poor performance hundreds of GPUs are invovled.
+This might result in tolerable overheads for single GPU systems, but can result in catastrophically poor performance hundreds of GPUs are involved.

 The Legate Core provides an API very similar to Arrow's interface with several important distinctions that provide stronger guarantees about data coherence and